 Wicked Queer: Boston’s LGBTQ+ Film Festival (formerly the Boston LGBT Film Festival) was founded in 1984 by film programmer George Mansour.
 Wicked Queer is the 4th longest running LGBTQ+ Film Festival in North America and is an all volunteer organization.
 Our mission is to build community and to celebrate Queer storytelling and filmmaking through the uplifting of voices and stories not yet heard and to present and preserve the vibrancy of our histories.

 Cambridge, MA 02139

 Since coming on board to the film festival in 2011, Shawn has had many roles in the operations of Wicked Queer.
 He started as a location manager and then served as Operations Manager and Director of Programming before taking his most recent position as Executive Director.
 He is an experimental handmade filmmaker whose Super 8mm films have shown internationally.
-Shawn currently lives in Malden, MA and counts among his favorite filmmakers Joe Gage, Maya Deren, Stan Brakhage, RW Fassbinder, Douglas Sirk, Kenneth Anger, Wong Kar-wai, Jess Franco and Dario Argento.
-His favorite LGBT movie is TAXI ZUM KLO.
+Shawn currently lives in Malden, MA, with his four cats and counts among his favorite filmmakers Joe Gage, Maya Deren, Stan Brakhage, RW Fassbinder, Douglas Sirk, Kenneth Anger, Wong Kar-wai, Jess Franco and Dario Argento.
+His favorite LGBTQ+ movie is FUNERAL PARADE OF ROSES.